IEvangelist/davidpine.dev/src/content/posts/dot-net-standard-demystified/index.md

 ### `.NET` API Explorer

 Microsoft has been hard at work, and their documentation teams have been putting together some incredibly useful ways to consume documentation.
 As a developer, I typically rely on **StackOverflow** as a source of truth -- however, I have been finding myself spending more time on the official documentation sites.
-A big {{< i fa-lg fa-thumbs-o-up >}} to the team for making the `.NET` docs so much better than before.
+A big 👍 to the team for making the `.NET` docs so much better than before.
 They even have a `.NET` API Explorer.
 This is immensely powerful -- in a matter of seconds I can quickly explore APIs and determine if something is lacking.

 <a href="https://docs.microsoft.com/en-us/dotnet/api/?view=netstandard-2.0" target="_blank">
     ![.NET Standard API Explorer](./dot-net-standard-api-explorer.png)